akhilkn27/Text-to-SQL_LLM_Application_for-Querying_SQL_Databases_Using_Google_Gemini_Pro/README.md

 This can be accomplished with the help of Google Gemini Pro LLM.

-Guided by Krish Sir, I had worked on building a Text-to-SQL LLM application that queries SQL databases using Gemini Pro.
+Guided by <a href='https://www.linkedin.com/in/naikkrish/'>Krish Naik</a> Sir, I had worked on building a Text-to-SQL LLM application that queries SQL databases using Gemini Pro.

 <h3><b>Objective:</b></h3>